universewithin/universewithin.github.io/index.md

 <div id="sketch-holder"></div>

-Use touchscreen to rotate object, and count the number of  :
+Use touchscreen to rotate object, and count the number of:

 - faces?
 - edges?